jsxgraph/jsxgraph_website/src/resources/plugins/_plugins.section.md

 [Moodle JSXGraph Filter on GitHub](https://github.com/jsxgraph/moodle-filter_jsxgraph)

-# ILIAS – Learning Management System
+# ILIAS

 ![ILIAS]({{ relBase }}/media/logos-external/logo-ilias.png)

-The filter integrates interactive JSXGraph visualizations into ILIAS as a Page Component, allowing users to explore mathematical and scientific concepts through dynamic diagrams and graphs, enriching both instructional content and learner engagement.
+The filter integrates interactive JSXGraph visualizations into the learning management system ILIAS as a Page Component, allowing users to explore mathematical and scientific concepts through dynamic diagrams and graphs, enriching both instructional content and learner engagement.

 It is a third-party plugin that is not developed or maintained by the JSXGraph project itself.